elyeslaalai/CS237-Computer_Organization/README.md

 # CS237-Computer_Organization

-Labs 1-7 for the Computer Science 237 course "Computer Organization" taken at Williams College in Fall 2022.
+Labs for the Computer Science 237 class "Computer Organization" taken at Williams College in Fall 2022.
 This class was primarily taught in C.